pivotal/docs-tap/cli-plugins/apps/command-reference/workload_create_update_apply.hbs.md

 ### <a id="apply-output"></a> `--output`, `-o`

-This flag can be used to retrieve a workload right after it's applied in the specified format (`yaml`, `yml`, `json`).
+Use this flag to retrieve a workload after it's applied in the specified format; `yaml`, `yml`, or `json`.
-If used with `--yes` flag, all prompts are skipped and it only returns the workload definition.
+Use the `--yes` flag, to skip all prompts, only the workload definition is returned.
-It can also be used with `--wait` or `--tail` flags in order to return the workload with its status.
+Also, use the `--wait` or `--tail` flags to return the workload status.

 Example